Last updated on December 14th, 2022 at 09:20 am

 In this case, arrest if made without compensation, unless he’s arrested in error.

-Similar name with someone on no-fly list
+Similar name to someone on a no-fly list

 The above reasons you could be denied boarding a flight could even be more, depending on the circumstances at hand.